eagirre/eagirre.github.io/README.md

 ### Note: if you are using this repo and now get a notification about a security vulnerability, delete the Gemfile.lock file.

 ### Personal notes:
-1. edit author-profile.html to add logos and further links manually: I chose to use "employer" for that
+1. edit author-profile.html to add logos and further links manually: I chose to do it at the bottom of the html document.

 # Instructions